 Voice of Christ Media Ministries is recognized by the Internal Revenue Service as a 501(c)(3) tax-exempt, non-profit religious organization and by the Canada Revenue Agency as a charitable, nonprofit organization.

 We have always been strongly committed to financial integrity before the Lord.
-In addition, we are a member of the Evangelical Council for Financial Accountability and adhere to the following ECFA "Standards of Responsible Stewardship."
+In addition, we have been a member of the Evangelical Council for Financial Accountability since 1988, and we adhere to the following ECFA "Standards of Responsible Stewardship."

 Evangelical Council for Financial Accountability "Standards of Responsible Stewardship"